-The team at Round Rock Children’s Therapy Center wants to help your child reach his or her full potential and we offer a variety of services in the areas of speech therapy and occupational therapy.
+The team at Round Rock Children’s Therapy Center wants to help your child reach his or her full potential and we offer a variety of services in the areas of speech therapy, occupational therapy, and ABA therapy.
 We recognize that each child is unique and requires an individualized treatment program in order to maximize progress and achieve success.
 Together we will create a custom therapy program for your child that considers his or her specific needs and your family’s goals.

 A thorough assessment is a process that confirms the proper diagnosis and helps us to decide the best route of intervention for your child.
 An assessment is a detailed process of gathering essential information that includes an interview of the patient and/or the caregiver, formal and informal assessment techniques, results and interpretation, diagnostic data, treatment plan of care, and any further recommendations.